rob-foulkrod/Frontier-Hack-Event/Instructions/Labs/1-kickoff-and-team-formation.md

 Work together to come up with a team name that represents your group.
 Keep it fun, creative, or tied to your focus area.

-### Task 3: Download your TeamsHack Event Template
+### Task 3: Download your Teams Hack Event Template

 Throughout the Frontier Hack Event, you’ll be capturing notes and outputs from each step.